rickrodness/cse15l-lab-reports/lab-report-3.md

 ![Image](grep5.png)

-**Explanation:** Recursively searches for "puppy" in all files within the `./quotes` directory.
-It allows searching through multiple files at once.
+**Explanation:** Recursively searches for "earth" in all files within the `./quotes` directory
+- Allows for searching through multiple files at once

 **Example 2:**

 ![Image](grep6.png)

-**Explanation:** Searches for the phrase "best friend" throughout all files in the `./quotes` directory recursively.
-It's useful for finding phrases in a large collection of documents.
+**Explanation:** Searches for the phrase "money" throughout all files in the `./quotes` directory
+- Useful for finding phrases in a large collection of documents

 ### Option --color (Color match)